Gumbo64/sm64-crypto/readme.md

 # SM64 Crypto
 ## Summary
 This project manages a blockchain (perhaps a cryptocurrency in future) where instead of mining, players play Mario 64 to create blocks.
 At the moment it has the sm64 mining/evaluating, the blockchain itself, networking, and consensus.

-## Controls
-Keyboard button - N64 Button

-WASD - Joystick
-I - A
-J - B
-O - Z
-Enter - Start

-Special keys
-R - Go back ~4 seconds in the run
-Q - Completely restart run
-hold Space - Change to 0.1x Speed hold (Shift + Space) - Change to 10x Speed (or as fast as your computer can go)

 ## Installation
 Before you begin, ensure you have the following: